Cost to Attend

 Quarterly student fees $497.00

-This includes, but is not limited to, information technology, ePrint, parking, campus shuttles, lab fees, graduation, orientation, wellness center, intramural and club activities.
+This includes, but is not limited to, information technology, ePrint, parking, campus shuttles, lab fees, graduation, orientation, fitness center, intramural and club activities.

 Audit Class fee (per class) $100.00